 The next thing you know, that killer salesman is suing you for invasion of privacy.
 Unbelievable.
 But hence why it’s so critical to have an insurance policy in place to protect you.

-Another important note: intentional acts are usually not covered by insurance so, in this case, Dunder Mifflin may not have had GL coverage.
+Another important note: intentional injury isn’t covered by insurance so, in this case, Dunder Mifflin’s GL carrier would’ve probably denied the claim.

 In “Golden Ticket”, the makers of Willy Wonka & the Chocolate Factory could have sued Dunder Mifflin for infringing on their intellectual property rights by launching Michael’s Golden Ticket promotion.